A completed Bachelor's degree

 The human brain is a hugely complex machine that is able to perform tasks that are vastly beyond current capabilities of artificial systems.
 Understanding the brain has always been a source of inspiration for developing artificially intelligent agents and has led to some of the defining moments in the history of AI.
 At the same time, theoretical insights from artificial intelligence provide new ways to understand and probe neural information processing in biological systems.

-On the one hand, the Master’s in Neural Computing addresses how models based on neural information processing can be used to develop artificial systems, such as neuromorphic hardware and deep neural networks, as well as the development of new machine learning and classification techniques to better understand human brain function and to interface brain and computer.
+On the one hand, the Master’s in Cognitive Computing addresses how models based on neural information processing can be used to develop artificial systems, such as neuromorphic hardware and deep neural networks, as well as the development of new machine learning and classification techniques to better understand human brain function and to interface brain and computer.

 On the other hand it addresses various ways of modelling and understanding (the limitations of) cognitive processing in humans.
 These range from abstract mathematical models of learning that are derived from Bayesian statistics to resource-bounded computations in the brain, explainable AI, and neural information processing systems such as neural networks that simulate particular cognitive functions in a biologically inspired manner.